sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 ******************************

 .. note:: The following example includes a Python script.
-When you add a script to a problem component, make sure it is not indented.
+When you add a script to a problem component, make sure that it is not indented.
+A "jailed code" error message appears when you save the problem in Studio if the script element is indented.

 .. code-block:: xml